davep/davep.github.com/_posts/2015-11-12-i-miss-until-next-alarm.md

 Well fuck!

 Why?
 Just..... why?!?
-I actually prefer the new one it works.
+I actually prefer how the new one works.
 They've more or less solved the problem of how it was more faff to deal with, they've solved the problem of having to cock about with the volume rocker to get at the settings and then set the settings.
 I like all that.